 As there’s no cure for addiction, recovery doesn’t end when rehab ends, but rather becomes a new lifestyle in terms of your mindset and the choices you make from day to day.

-Support groups are another form of treatment that provide ongoing support and guidance as you manage your recovery on your own.
+Support groups are another form of treatment that provides ongoing support and guidance as you manage your recovery on your own.
 In effect, support groups help you stay engaged in the recovery process.

 As support groups can vary in structure and purpose, your own individual circumstances and preferences should determine what type of group will work best.
 Types of support groups to choose from include: